 If NCHFA identifies a household is ineligible for Key Rental Assistance when reviewing the initial move in or re-certification file documentation, NCHFA notifies property management and DHHS.
+(Annual recertifications are still required for Targeted-Unit households receiving a subsidy other than Key Rental Assistance or not receiving a subsidy).
 If property management is unable to provide NCHFA with the proper documentation and/or the household is not eligible for a waiver, Key Rental Assistance policy requires denial/termination of Key Rental Assistance for reasons including the following: